 Why you shouldn’t use the Resource Owner Password Credentials Grant Type

 Well, for one, it is impersonation.
 When you integrate with an OAuth Provider or OpenID Connect Provider, you’re after delegation or authentication respectively.
-When using the ROPC grant type there is no way to know if the resource owner (the user) is really making that request.
+When using the ROPC grant type, there is no way to know if the resource owner (the user) is really making that request.
 The Resource Owner Password Credentials grant type is not authentication.

-It is also teaching your users bad habits, as the collection of ROPC are very similar to a phishing attack.
+It is also teaching your users bad habits, as the collection of ROPC is very similar to a phishing attack.
 You are being asked by some random application for your credentials to another.
 Imagine if an application asked for your Google or Facebook credentials, instead of redirecting you to the Google or Facebook login screen.

-If you own the authorization server as well as the client application then this is a little more forgivable, however if you are telling external parties to use this method then you are exposing your user’s credentials to those applications.
+If you own the authorization server as well as the client application then this is a little more forgivable, however, if you are telling external parties to use this method, then you are exposing your user’s credentials to those applications.
 This is also addressed in the specification, with a warning that passwords could be leaked both maliciously and unintentionally:

 This grant type carries a higher risk than other grant types because it maintains the password anti-pattern this protocol seeks to avoid.
 The client could abuse the password, or the password could unintentionally be disclosed to an attacker (e.g., via log files or other records kept by the client).

 We’re also trusting the client application to request the correct scopes and to notify the user what it is accessing.
 The user has no control over the authorization process.
 Once the user enters their credentials, that’s their part in the process finished with.
 Armed with these credentials the client application can then request any scopes it wants to from the authorization server.
-Whilst we can mitigate this by controlling what scopes the client application is authorized to request from within the authorization server, the client application could still be accessing the user’s resources without their knowledge or consent.
+While we can mitigate this by controlling what scopes the client application is authorized to request from within the authorization server, the client application could still be accessing the user’s resources without their knowledge or consent.

 If you use ROPC over other flows, then there is no Single Sign On.
-The resource owner is never actually authenticating with the authorization server, you’re just using the token endpoint.
+The resource owner is never actually authenticating with the authorization server; you’re just using the token endpoint.
 If you’re using OpenID Connect, there’s also no way of using this flow to get an identity token.

-Much like credential sharing & HTTP Basic Authenticaton, we also restrict authentication methods, in this case to just username and password.
+Much like credential sharing & HTTP Basic Authentication, we also restrict authentication methods, in this case to just username and password.
 Multifactor authentication isn’t an option without either going off spec or implementing some custom approach local to each client application.

 Federated identity is also unavailable to this grant type, as we need the user’s username and password to request tokens.
 Sure, you could use the external identity providers directly, but then what’s the point of your central authorization server?
 This is doubly true when talking about OpenID Connect, where you are trying to extract authentication logic from all of your client applications.

-There’s a lot of similarities between the ROPC grant type and credential sharing or HTTP Basic authentication, two methods widely considered insecure.
+There are many similarities between the ROPC grant type and credential sharing or HTTP Basic authentication, two methods widely considered insecure.
 Surely that must tell you something?

 Once again, I’ll quote the spec: